rust-lang/moderation-team/moderation-team-charter.md

 ## How is team membership managed?

-All memberships on the Moderation team and or moderation subteams are contingent on review of the project members past interactions and behavior.
+All memberships on the Moderation team and or Moderation subteams are contingent on review of the project members past interactions and behavior.

 **People join the team by**: participating as a trusted member of the Rust Project.

 The following are criteria for being a moderator:

-* You are an existing member of a moderation subteam or you are an existing member of another Rust Project team.
+* You are an existing member of a Moderation subteam or you are an existing member of another Rust Project team.
 * All members of the top level Moderation team, including the contingent moderators, consent to you joining the team.

 If you are interested in joining the Moderation team please reach out to any member of the Moderation team or the council.